 Further reading: The Exposure Triangle – what role does Aperture play?

 Enter your email to grab your FREE aperture cheat sheet and weekly tips.

 (We'll protect your email address like we protect our cameras!)

 Success!
 You'll be hearing from us.
 You might need to check your spam folder and "unspam" us.

 2. Distance between photographer and subject

-The area of focus either side of your subject is a proportion of the distance between you and your subject.
+The area of focus either side of your subject (depth of field) is a proportion of the distance between you and your subject.
 This is roughly 1/3 of the distance in front of your subject and 2/3 of the distance behind your subject.

 In other words, if your subject is 2 metres from you and 6 meters from the background, the background will be more blurred than if your subject was 2 meters from the background.